Top Banking Trends (2024-2027)

 As the tech giants of the world gain more and more steady users, they are beginning to see value in providing financial services to their customers.

-Now the majority of a small bank and credit union executives view “Big Tech” as the biggest threat to their business.
+Now the majority of small bank and credit union executives view “Big Tech” as the biggest threat to their business.

 The different threats to traditional banks in the US.